 As you can see, the error now is in the file and nothing on the screen.

-To redirect errors and the normal output, you have to precede each with the proper file descriptor for the data you want to redirect like this:
+To redirect errors and the normal output, you have to precede each with the proper file descriptor like this:

 ls –l myfile xfile anotherfile 2> errorcontent 1> correctcontent

-The shell redirects the normal output of the ls command that should go to STDOUT to the correctcontent file using the 1> symbol.
-And error messages that should go to STDERR were redirected to the errorcontent file using the 2> symbol.
+The ls command result is sent to the correctcontent file using the 1> symbol.
+And error messages were sent to the errorcontent file using the 2> symbol.

-You can redirect both STDERR and STDOUT to the same file, use &> symbol like this:
+You can redirect normal output and errors to the same file using &> symbol like this:

 ls –l myfile xfile anotherfile &> content

-All error and standard output are redirected to file named content.
+here, we redirect the errors and normal output to a file named content.

 There are two ways for output redirection: